 - Camera Bag: MindShift Gear BackLight 26L Backpack.
 I have purchased at least a dozen camera bags, none of which completely met all of my needs.
 This MindShift is the closest thing to perfection that I have seen on the market.

-- Camera: Nikon D850 DSLR Camera.
-I have made the natural progression through DSLR cameras, starting with the Nikon D600, then the D800E, then the Nikon D5, and ending with the Nikon D850.
-Why would I move on rom the D5 to the D850?
-The D5 is a phenomenal sports and wildlife camera with the ability to take great low-light images.
-However, I found that I did a lot less sports and wildlife compared to travel and landscape.
+- Camera: Sony Alpha 1 and Sony A7R4.
+I have made the natural progression through DSLR cameras, starting with the Nikon D600, then the D800E, then the Nikon D5, then to the Nikon D850.
+I just moved to the mirrorless system with the Sony A1.

 - Lenses: